 A candidate must be a registered student or in Filing Fee status at the time the program submits the report form, with the exception of the summer period between the end of the Spring Quarter and the beginning of Fall Quarter.

 Requirements for the PH.D.
 Program

 The following minimum requirements give background prerequisites for the awarding of the PhD degree in Nutritional Biology.
-Questions of knowledge and equivalence will be evaluated by your Graduate Adviser in consultation with you and your Academic Guidance Committee, which is chaired by your Major Professor.
+Questions of knowledge and equivalence will be evaluated by your Graduate Advisor in consultation with you and your Major Professor.

 There are five major areas that you should be familiar with when planning your PhD degree: your Academic Guidance Committee, the Initial and Core Requirements, courses in your Area of Specialization, the Preliminary and Final Qualifying Examinations, and the Dissertation.

 The Initial Requirements include knowledge equivalent to the minimum requirements for entrance to the MS program.